Reducing Storm Anxiety

 • Watch out for debris and downed power lines.

 • If you are trapped, do not move about or kick up dust.
-Tap on a pipe or wall or use a whistle, if you have one, so that rescuers can locate you.
+Tap on a pipe or wall or use a whistle, if you have one so that rescuers can locate you.

 • Stay out of damaged buildings and homes until local authorities indicate it is safe.

-• Do what you can to prevent further damage to your property, (e.g., putting a tarp on a damaged roof), as insurance may not cover additional damage that occurs after the storm.
+• Do what you can to prevent further damage to your property (put a tarp on a damaged roof) as insurance may not cover additional damage that occurs after the storm.

-• If your home is without power, use flashlights or battery-powered lanterns rather than candles to prevent accidental fires.
+• If your home doesn't have power, use flashlights or battery-powered lanterns instead of candles to prevent accidental fires.

 Crisis Counseling: